24 Jan How to create two Gig Performer instances with a single client ASIO Driver on Windows

-Should you need to route MIDI from one GP instance to another – you can use install a virtual MIDI port driver (NB, if you happen to be reading this but are using an Apple Macintosh, virtual MIDI ports are built-in to OS X and are called IAC ports)
+Should you need to route MIDI from one Gig Performer instance to another – you can use install a virtual MIDI port driver (NB, if you happen to be reading this but are using a Mac, virtual MIDI ports are built-in to OS X and are called IAC ports).

 There is also loopMIDI from Tobias Erichsen http://www.tobias-erichsen.de/software/loopmidi.html

-Once installed and configured if necessary, virtual MIDI ports simply show up in GP as another input or output midi device.
-Just send any midi data you want from one GP instance into a MIDI Out block for LoopBe1 and receive it in your other instance using a MIDI In block.
+Once installed and configured if necessary, virtual MIDI ports simply show up in Gig Performer as another input or output MIDI device.
+Just send any MIDI data you want from one Gig Performer instance into a MIDI Out block for LoopBe1 and receive it in your other instance using a MIDI In block.

 One caveat.
 Make sure you are not using any MIDI In OMNI blocks if you’re doing this.
 Otherwise you will set up an infinite feedback loop because MIDI In OMNI blocks will receive all incoming MIDI data, including data you just sent out.